SalomePlatform/adao/doc/en/ref_algorithm_4DVAR.rst

   .. index:: single: StoreSupplementaryCalculations

-  This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
+  This list indicates the names of the supplementary variables that can be available at the end of the algorithm, if they are initially required by the user.
 It involves potentially costly calculations or memory consumptions.
-The default is a void list, none of these variables being calculated and stored by default.
+The default is a void list, none of these variables being calculated and stored by default excepted the unconditionnal variables.
 The possible names are in the following list: [
+  "Analysis",
   "BMA",
   "CostFunctionJ",
+  "CostFunctionJAtCurrentOptimum",
   "CostFunctionJb",
+  "CostFunctionJbAtCurrentOptimum",
   "CostFunctionJo",
-  "CostFunctionJAtCurrentOptimum",
-  "CostFunctionJbAtCurrentOptimum",
   "CostFunctionJoAtCurrentOptimum",
   "CurrentOptimum",
   "CurrentState",
   "IndexOfOptimum",
   ].

+  Example :
-  Example : ``{"StoreSupplementaryCalculations":["BMA", "CurrentState"]}``
+  ``{"StoreSupplementaryCalculations":["BMA", "CurrentState"]}``

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo04.rst